★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Lam Research is a wafer fabrication equipment and services company focused on deposition, etch, and clean tools.
-It is modeled here into two economic segments disclosed in revenue disaggregation: Systems (new equipment and upgrades) and the Customer Support Business Group (CSBG) (spares, service, upgrades, and productivity software).
-Systems benefits from deep process/R&D scale and qualification-driven switching costs in high-volume fabs, though buyer concentration, rapid technology transitions, and strong rivals keep the market competitive and cyclical.
-CSBG monetizes the installed base through recurring spares and lifecycle services supported by a global support footprint; key pressures are third-party spares, customer insourcing, and geopolitics/export restrictions.
+It is modeled into two economic segments disclosed in revenue disaggregation: Systems (new leading-edge equipment) and the Customer Support Business Group (CSBG) (spares, service, upgrades, Reliant tools, and productivity software).
+Systems benefits from process/R&D scale and qualification-driven switching costs in high-volume fabs, though buyer concentration, rapid technology transitions, and strong rivals keep the market cyclical.
+CSBG monetizes the installed base through recurring spares and lifecycle services supported by a global support footprint; key pressures are third-party spares, customer insourcing, China/export restrictions, and local competitors.

 Primary segment